Search For Lab Tests Here

 Blood Draw

-Also Known As: A1c Test, HbA1c Test, Glycohemoglobin Test, Glycated Hemoglobin Test, Glycosylated Hemoglobin Test, HbA1c with MPG Test
+Also Known As: Hemoglobin A1c Test, HbA1c Test, Glycohemoglobin Test, Glycated Hemoglobin Test, Glycosylated Hemoglobin Test, HbA1c with MPG Test

 The Sickle Cell Screen detects abnormal hemoglobin S in blood to identify sickle cell trait or sickle cell disease.
 A positive screen suggests the presence of sickle hemoglobin, which may require confirmatory testing.
 Doctors order this test for newborn screening, genetic counseling, or evaluating anemia, pain crises, or family history of hemoglobin disorders.
 Results provide key insight into sickle cell status, red blood cell health, and hereditary blood conditions.